 About me

-I am currently working as a Teaching Assistant at the Department of Software Engineering within the Faculty of Computing and Technology at University of Kelaniya.
+I am currently working as a Lecturer at the Department of Software Engineering within the Faculty of Computing and Technology at University of Kelaniya.

 Update: I'm excited to share that my first research paper, "Subasa - Adapting Language Models for Low-Resourced Offensive Language Detection in Sinhala," based on my undergraduate thesis, has been published at NAACL 2025 SRW!
 (2025 Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics: Student Research Workshop)